 Photoshop also includes a sepia filter in the Hue/Saturation adjustment layer.

 Go to the Layer drop-down menu and select Layer > New Adjustment Layer > Hue/Saturation.
 From the presets, choose Sepia.
-You have the option to adjust the colour of the sepia tint, the saturation, and the exposure.
+You have the option to adjust the color of the sepia tint, the saturation, and the

 Another way to achieve a sepia tone in Photoshop is to apply a Color Fill layer to your image.